MichaelFrieze/schooldaysleft/docs/dev-notes.md

 # TODO

-- Consider making the account page a modal
 - Use a modal or something to confirm delete on countdown page (check next-tube)

 - full moon (teachers will think this is funny)